Confirming membership in Local Group galaxies with the Dark Energy Spectroscopic Instrument Data Release 1: Data

 \section{Data}

-So far radial velocities and metallicities from DESI~data~release~1 (DESI~DR1) \citep{DESIMW,DESIstellarcat,Cooper23} have been used to study the properties of 5 stellar structures in the Milky Way halo \citep{DESIstellarstruc}; to derive the metallicity gradient, the velocity and its dispersion of Draco dwarf galaxy \citep{DESIdraco}; and to investigate the astrophysical J and D factors in Sextans, Draco, and Ursa Minor using stars within $2.5$ half-light radii \cite[in addition to private DESI data,][]{DESIdkm}.

-In this work, we use metallicities and radial velocities from the DESI DR1 Milky Way added catalogue \citep{DESIMW} to confirm stellar members in Local Group galaxies.
-In particular\, we use the DESI quantities extracted with the SP pipeline \citep{Cooper23}, a code based on \textsc{FERRE} \citep{Allende06}.
-DESI DR1 metallicities \FeH{} have been corrected by the offset described in \citet[][see their Table~4 and Equation~2]{DESIstellarcat}, using a second-order polynomial relation between the uncalibrated \FeH{} and the derived effective temperature of the star.
+In this work, we use metallicities and radial velocities from the DESI DR1 stellar catalogue\footnote{The mwsall-pix-iron.fits table is used in this work.} \citep{DESIstellarcat}, from which we use the DESI quantities extracted with the SP pipeline \citep{Cooper23}, to confirm stellar members in Local Group galaxies.
+The pipeline uses a code based on \textsc{FERRE}\footnote{The SP pipeline is preferred over the RVS, as we tested values from FERRE code against those from high-resolution spectroscopic (e.g. radial velocity, [Fe/H], surface gravity, and effective temperature) in various works \citep{Arentsen21,Arentsen24,Aguado19,Sestito23,Sestito24Sgr,Sestito24Sgr2}, finding good agreement.} \citep{Allende06}.
+DESI DR1 metallicities \FeH{} have been corrected by the offset described in \citet[][see their Table~4 and Equation~2]{DESIstellarcat}, using a second-order polynomial relation between the uncalibrated \FeH{} and the derived effective temperature of the star\footnote{This correction is not applied to hot stars, i.e. all stars in M33 and IC1613.}.
 Uncertainties on the radial velocities have been increased, adding a $0.9\kms$ in quadrature \citep{DESIstellarcat}.

-The DESI DR1 pipeline also extracts elemental abundances for carbon, for some $\alpha-$ elements (Ca, Mg, Si, Na, Al, and a general $\alpha$), and for Fe-peak elements (Fe, Cr, Ni, and Ti) \citep{DESIstellarstruc}.
-Recently, \citep{DESIMW} discuss that DESI DR1 elemental abundances might display a strong anticorrelation with metallicities \FeH, especially at the low-metallicity ends.
-In this work, we explore DESI DR1 elemental abundances of $\alpha-$elements ([$\alpha$, Mg, Ca/Fe]) for the Sextans dwarf galaxy only, and we compare them with high-resolution spectroscopic values from the literature and galactic chemical evolution models.
+The DESI DR1 pipeline \citep{DESIstellarstruc} also extracts elemental abundances for carbon, for some $\alpha$-elements (Ca, Mg, Si, Na, Al, and a general $\alpha$), and for Fe-peak elements (Fe, Cr, Ni, and Ti).
+However, \citet{DESIstellarcat} concluded that only the elemental abundances of Mg, Ca, and Fe are reliable.
+In addition, DESI DR1 elemental abundances show a strong anticorrelation with metallicities, especially at the low-metallicity ends \citep[see Figure~6 of][]{DESIstellarcat}.
+In this work, we explore DESI DR1 elemental abundances of $\alpha$-elements ([$\alpha$, Mg, Ca/Fe]) for the Sextans dwarf galaxy only, and we compare them with high-resolution spectroscopic values from the literature and galactic chemical evolution models.